schnef/axolotl/README.md

 In contrast to the other implementations I know, you don't have to build your own storage back-end.
-Except for a recent Erlang/OTP, rebar, git and C compiler, there are no dependencies you will have to resolve to use the software.
+Except for a recent Erlang/OTP, rebar3, git and C compiler, there are no dependencies you will have to resolve to use the software.
 The dependencies are trivial to install.

 Currently there are several implementations of the Axolotl protocol as